anur0n/academic-personal-webpage-kickstart/content/post/tf-idf_search_implamentation/index.md

         print('|'.join((term, postingData, tfData, idfData)), end="\n", file = file)
     file.close()
 ```
+### Phrase Query
+The matching documents for phrase query are the ones that contain all query terms in the specified order.
+We will use the positional information about the terms.
+First we need the documents that all query terms appear in.
+We will again get the list of documents for each query term, but now we will take the intersection of them instead of union.
+Then, we should check whether they are in correct order or not.
+For each document that contains all query terms, we will do the following operations.
+ - Get positions of the query terms in the current document, and put each to a separate list.
+So, if there are n query terms, there will be n lists where each list contains the positions of the corresponding query term in the current document.
+ - Leave the position list of the 1st query term as it is, subtract 1 from each element of the 2nd position list, subtract 2 from each element of the 3rd position list, …, subtract n-1 from each element of nth position list.
+Then intersect all the position lists.
+ - If the result of the intersection is non-empty, then all query terms appear in the current document in correct order, meaning this is a matching document.
+ - Perform these operations on all documents that every query term appears in.

+ The matching documents are the ones that have non-empty intersection.

 ### Highlighting the Query terms in result
 To highlight the query words in the result, following steps were done.